From dissipationless to normal diffusion in easy-axis Heisenberg spin chain: Model and dissipationless diffusion

-This simple scenario introduces two crucial implications. (a) Since here the diffusive spin propagation originates from the ballistic transport for $m\ne0$, the diffusivity is not related to any internal energy dissipation.
-It means that Eq.~(\ref{di}) is relevant for the propagation of spin excitations but not for their dc response to a steady driving \cite{mierzejewski11} since the latter is immanently connected with the internal energy dissipation (c.f. the Joule heating). (b) The IBP introduces an $L$-independent mean free path, $\lambda^*$, which determines the scattering rate, $\tau^{-1}_\lambda=\bar v/\lambda^*$ and should be used instead of $L$ in the numerator in Eq.~(\ref{di}).
-Then, Eq.~(\ref{di}) becomes just a finite-size contribution that vanishes as $\lambda^* /L$.
-In other words, even weak perturbation eliminates the contribution given by Eq.~(\ref{di}), leading to a discontinuous ${\cal D}$ in the thermodynamic limit, $\lambda^* /L \to 0$.
+This simple scenario introduces two crucial implications: \begin{itemize} \item Since the diffusive spin propagation originates from the ballistic transport in $m\ne0$ sectors, the diffusion is not related to any internal energy dissipation.
+It means that Eq.~(\ref{di}) is relevant for the propagation of spin excitations, but not for their dc response to a steady driving \cite{mierzejewski11} since the latter is immanently connected with the internal energy dissipation (c.f. the Joule heating). \item The IBP introduces an $L$-independent mean free path, $\lambda^*$, which determines the scattering rate, $\tau^{-1}_\lambda=\bar v/\lambda^*$ and should be used instead of $L$ in the numerator in Eq.~(\ref{di}).
+Then, Eq.~(\ref{di}) becomes just a finite-size contribution that vanishes as $\lambda^* /L\to0$.
+In other words, even weak perturbation eliminates the contribution given by Eq.~(\ref{di}), leading to a discontinuous ${\cal D}$ in the thermodynamic limit. \end{itemize}